rowanoulton/afr/README.md

 AFR polls the [Trademe API](http://developer.trademe.co.nz/) for rental listings each day and processes the results into a digest of statistics.
 It also provides an easy-to-use API endpoint for access to the data.

+A frontend for the API will be added at a later date.
+A provisional version is available [here](http://128.199.219.221:3000/).

 ## Goal

 It is the goal of this project that eventually the collection of statistics not be tied to any specific API or data source, and that data might be provided by any means.
 Similarly, it would ideally not be limited to processing statistics on any single region or country.